Western-backed Syrian opposition names cabinet for rebel areas

 While the new cabinet is unlikely to win international recognition, the coalition's deputy prime minister, Aiad Koudsi, told Reuters that some donors had already pledged money to it.

-Opposition members said some Western nations were willing to use the provisional government as a channel for aid, without formally recognising it.
+Opposition members said some Western nations were willing to use the provisional government as a channel for aid, without formally recognizing it.

 "The German government promised to give us 60 million euros and the Saudi government will give 300 million dollars," Koudsi said.